WebFreak001/code-debug/README.md

 This will attach to the running process managed by gdbserver on localhost:2345.
 You might need to hit the start button in the debug bar at the top first to start the program.

+Control over whether the debugger should continue executing on connect can be configured by setting `stopAtConnect`.
+The default value is `false` so that execution will continue after connecting.

 ### Using ssh for remote debugging

 Debugging using ssh automatically converts all paths between client & server and also optionally